-The ways witches were tested ranged from the bizarre to the cruel, and included having their victims scratch them until they bled, baking their victim’s urine into a cake, and being asked to perfectly recite a prayer.
-While these witch trial tests might sound absurd to us today, for many men and women, the outcomes of these tests would determine whether they lived or died.
+The ways witches were tested ranged from the bizarre to the cruel, and included having their victims scratch them until they bled, baking their victims' urine into a cake, and being asked to perfectly recite a prayer.
+While these witch trial tests might sound absurd to us today, for many men and women, the outcomes of these tests would determine whether they lived or perished.

 Their Victims' Urine Was Baked Into Cakes And Fed To DogsPhoto: Robert Calef / Wikimedia Commons / Public Domain